universedocs/Universe-Docs/README.md

 8. Brings all documents and applications in central place like a book library, that is easy to search, interact between them and access
 9. The document items can be used as a thing for changing the text in document to other one easily

 ## Anybody noticed?
-This software is similar to a web browser, but different in many ways
+This software is similar to a Web Browser, but different in many ways

 ### Problems of Web Borwser and its applications
 1. It is using so many technologies for view model (CSS, JavaScript, HTML, VBScript, etc.,) that is developed by other than operating system developer.
 Operating system is fearing about it!
 So many security holes happening as time goes!